masai1116/SHARE-seq-alignment/README.md

 5) genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default
 6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA

-# sample barcode table
+# Sample barcode table
 SHARE-seq allows mutiplexing samples in one run..
 This alignment pipeline use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx).
 See "config_example.ymal" as an example.

 # Pipeline output
 After successfully running the pipeline, data for each project will be kept in the folder with the same name as the project.
 Several QC plots will be generated.
-For ATAC, the most important files are the fragment file (*.rmdup.cutoff.bed.gz) and a summarize report (*.counts.csv.gz).
+For ATAC, the most important files are the fragment file after removing duplicates and mito reads (*.rmdup.cutoff.bed.gz) and a summarize report (*.counts.csv.gz).
 For RNA, the most important files are UMIxCell matrix (*.UMIcounts.csv.gz) and a summarize report (*.counts.csv.gz).

 This pipeline currently keeps many intermedia files.
 If preferred, they can be manually removed afterwards.